In conversation with JONATHAN HEPFER and ALICE TEYSSIER (Marseille, France - 2011)

 So, the contemporary adventure was already starting for me, since I was in the theater world, where the musical language was more forward-thinking than any music I was encountering in the conservatory at the time.
 I loved being part of the theatrical experience, and it quickly led to my discoveries of painting and dance.
 For example, Jean Pierre-Drouet once asked me to replace Sylvio Gualda on the Bartok Sonata with the Ballets [Félix] Blaska, and obviously that was a discovery.
 So I was receiving influences from every direction.

-This helps to explain how one starts off in a standard conservatory setting and ends up, onstage without a shirt performing a piece as strange as ?Corporel!
+This helps to explain how one starts off in a standard conservatory setting practicing your scales on xylophone and ends up years later onstage shirtless performing a piece as foreign to the classical music milieu as ?Corporel!
 You created your own path.
-After all, there was no precedent for being a percussion soloist and chamber musician at the time.
+After all, there was no precedent for becoming a professional percussion soloist and chamber musician at the time.

 That's true, there was no model for this career at the time.
 With respect to ?Corporel, there is a little bit of a backstory.
 Would you like to hear it?
 Okay.
-One day [in x year], I received a call [from x organization] and I was sent a score to La passion selon Sade by Sylvano Bussotti, saying that they needed a percussionist to play the part of the faun, and asking if I was interested.
+One day in 1965 or so, I received a call from the Festival d'Automne, I believe it was, and I was sent a score to La passion selon Sade by Sylvano Bussotti, saying that they needed a percussionist to play the part of the faun, and asking if I was interested.
 The faun is one of the mythical beings of ancient Greece — half human, half goat.

 Nobody could be found to take on this part because Bussotti wanted the percussionist to be disguised as a faun, which is to say, shirtless, wearing only tights with a little tail.
 But that didn't bother me — if you have to go shirtless, you have to go shirtless.
 It's not a problem.
 So I said, “well, okay, I'll do it!”
 (Laughter)